-I’d been touring the Ligurian region of Italy like gangbusters for three days straight on a with a mission to feast on as much local cuisine as could muster, as well as sample as much wine as possible.
-Predictably, my waistline expanded with each new town we visited, starting with Porto Venere where I learned how to cook various mussel based dishes, then Varese Ligure where I made a pesto flavoured pasta from scratch, and then Chiavari where I had dinner at the renowned Lord Nelson restaurant.
+I’d been touring the Ligurian region of Italy like gangbusters for three days straight, based solely on a mission to feast on as much local cuisine as I could muster.
+Predictably, my waistline expanded with each new town we visited, starting with Porto Venere where I learned how to cook various mussel-based dishes, then Varese Ligure where I made a pesto-flavoured pasta from scratch, and then Chiavari where I had dinner at the renowned Lord Nelson restaurant.

-With plans of a diet and a strict workout regime for when I came home to Berlin, I was conclude the tour in Camogli, Italy.
+With plans of a diet and a strict workout regime for when I came home to Berlin, I concluded the tour in Camogli, Italy.
 A small fishing village along the Italian Riviera where the mountains melt into the sea, I immediately fell in love.

 Photos To Make You Want To Visit Camogli Italy

-I’m sure this comes at no surprise to anyone, as I’ve been known to easily throw my love around for various towns and cities across Europe but I’ve always had soft spot for Italy.
-It was the first European country I ever visited and there was one year where I visited the country on four separate occasions!
+I’m sure this comes as no surprise to anyone, as I’ve been known to easily throw my love around for various towns and cities across Europe but I’ve always had a soft spot for Italy.
+It was the first European country I ever visited and there was one year when I visited the country on four separate occasions!
 If that’s not love, I don’t know what is.

 My time in Camogli started off with a cooking lesson Focacceria Pasticceria Revello, where I learned how to whip up Focaccia col Formaggio di Recco like a pro.
-As expected, it was fresh and delicious melt in your moth goodness.
-I highly recommend coming here and tasting the different types of focaccia on offer.
+As expected, it was fresh and delicious melt-in-your-mouth goodness.
+As such, I highly recommend coming here and tasting the different types of focaccia on offer.

 After the cooking class concluded, I spent some time wandering around Camogli not just so I could see the town, but more importantly, walk off all that focaccia.
 Italy was experiencing warmer than usual weather, even though it was the end of October.
 It was mild enough to walk around without a jacket, with just a t-shirt and jeans, and let the sunshine kiss your skin.

-The harbour was full of fishing boats, nets and little tokens of love.
+The harbor was full of fishing boats, nets, and little tokens of love.

 Would you visit Camogli Italy?
 Do you have any tips for this lovely town?
 Drop us a note in the comments section!